IrosTheBeggar/mStream/docs/booting_cli.md

 nohup mstream -j /path/to/config.json &
 ```

-Or you can install screen to ru na terminal session forever
+Or you can install screen to run a terminal session forever

 ```
 sudo apt install screen